Calculating propagators for relativistic wave equations: Abstract

 \section{Abstract}

-Here we apply the commonly used Rayleigh--Sommerfeld diffraction integral to the propagation of relativistic fields in spacetime, using the theory to find the propagators for both the Klein--Gordon equation and the Dirac equation.
-Based on these results, we find an interpretation of the Klein--Gordon equation in terms of the Feynman checkerboard model, as well as highlighting some apparently overlooked aspects of the Feynman checkerboard model as it is usually applied to the Dirac equation.
+Here we examine the propagation of relativistic fields in spacetime using the viewpoint applied to derive the Rayleigh--Sommerfeld diffraction integral in three--dimensional space.
+We use this theory to find the propagators for both the Klein--Gordon equation and the Dirac equation.
+Based on these results, we highlight some apparently overlooked aspects of the Feynman checkerboard model as it is usually applied to the Dirac equation.